How to buy First Graphene (FGR) shares in Australia

 First Graphene overview

-First Graphene Limited engages in the research, development, mining, exploration, manufacture, and sale of graphene and graphene nanoplatelet products under the PureGRAPH brand name in Australia.
+First Graphene Limited engages in the research and development, mining, exploration, manufacture, and sale of graphene products in Australia.
+It operates through Graphene Production, Research and Development, and Mining Asset Maintenance segments.
+The company offers MB-LDPE graphene enhanced masterbatch, MB-EVA graphene enhanced masterbatch, MB-EVA bitumen graphene enhanced masterbatch, aqua pre-dispersed graphene additives, and nanoplatelet additives under the PureGRAPH brand.
 The company also develops and sells VFD, TTF, and other 2D devices and materials.
-Its products are used in the composite, elastomer, fire retardancy, concrete, textile, and energy storage applications.
+Its products are used in composite, elastomer, fire retardancy, concrete, textile, and energy storage applications.
 First Graphene Limited is headquartered in Henderson, Australia.

 First Graphene in the news